sudheerj/reactjs-interview-questions/README.md

 254. ### What are the limitations with HOCs?

      Higher-order components come with a few caveats apart from its benefits.
-Below are the few listed in an order
+Below are the few listed in an order,
-     1. **Don’t Use HOCs Inside the render Method:**
+     1. **Don’t use HOCs inside the render method:**
         It is not recommended to apply a HOC to a component within the render method of a component.
         ```javascript
         render() {